 To recapitulate, as soon as we allow for dividing by Mandelstam variables (and hence, we loose manifest locality), the independent vertices of order $n\geq 4$ can be all written in terms of linearised curvatures of HS fields.
 Therefore they are manifestly gauge invariant with respect to linearised gauge transformations and do not introduce deformations for the latter.
 On the other hand, if such deformations of the gauge transformations, induced from cubic vertices, exist in the theory, then these vertices will be completed by further non-linear terms.
 This is similar to higher-curvature terms in Einstein Gravity, whose non-linear structure is gauge invariant with respect to full diffeomorphisms, induced from the Einstein-Hilbert cubic vertex.
-Such non-linear completions may make use of non-linear generalisation of de Wit-Freedman curvatures \cite{deWit:1979sib}, which are not known in metric-like formulation (see, however, \cite{Manvelyan:2010jf}).
-In the frame formulation, these vertices would correspond to structures that make use of Weyl tensors and their descendants (zero form sector of Vasiliev system).
-In the light of our findings here, the three dimensional results of \cite{Fredenhagen:2019hvb} can be interpreted as particular case of the general dimensional results: all the independent vertices are given through linearised curvatures, which are on-shell trivial in $d=3$.
+Such non-linear completions may make use of a non-linear generalisation of de Wit-Freedman curvatures \cite{deWit:1979sib}, which are not known in the metric-like formulation (see, however, \cite{Manvelyan:2010jf}).
+In the frame formulation, these vertices would correspond to structures that make use of Weyl tensors and their descendants (zero form sector of the Vasiliev system).
+In light of our findings here, the three dimensional results of \cite{Fredenhagen:2019hvb} can be interpreted as a particular case of the general dimensional results: all the independent vertices are given through linearised curvatures, which are on-shell trivial in $d=3$.

-Even though the classification is done for Minkowski spaces, we expect the vertices found here to deform smoothly to $(A)dS$ space-times as it happens for cubic vertices.
+Even though the classification is done for Minkowski spaces, we expect the vertices found here to deform smoothly to $(A)dS$ spacetimes as it happens for cubic vertices.
 Indeed, the existence of $(A)dS$ extensions for linearised de Wit-Freedman curvatures for HS fields \cite{Manvelyan:2007hv} allows to straightforwardly lift vertices given through curvatures to $(A)dS_d$.
-Same is true for the operators \eqref{Lovelock} and \eqref{SHO}, where one can simply replace derivatives with $(A)dS_d$ covariant ones.
+This is also true for the operators \eqref{Lovelock} and their parity-odd counterparts given in Section \ref{SHO}, where one can simply replace derivatives with $(A)dS_d$ covariant ones.

 Our results should have a direct analogue for correlation functions of conserved tensors in $d-1$ dimensional conformal field theories, which can be classified with similar methods~\cite{Costa:2011mg}.
 For $n=3$ there is a precise match between independent vertices and three-point functions~\cite{Metsaev:2005ar,Manvelyan:2010jr,Giombi:2011rz,Costa:2011mg,Joung:2011ww,Conde:2016izb,Francia:2016weg,Sleight:2017fpc,Fredenhagen:2018guf}.
 It would be interesting to compare our findings for $n\geq 4$ with the group theoretic results of~\cite{Kravchuk:2016qvl}.